eunices/eunices/readme.md

 # Hello!

-👋🏼 I'm Eunice.
+👋🏼 I'm Eunice & I studied biology.
 I use R and Python to conduct data analysis.

 **I've some working knowledge/ experience in:**
 💼 Machine learning end-to-end products using Python